 Data are typical, are provided for informational purposes, and should not be construed as maximum or minimum values for specification or for final design, or for a particular use or application.
 The data may be revised anytime without notice.
 We make no representation or warranty as to its accuracy and assume no duty to update.
 Actual data on any particular product or material may vary from those shown herein.
-TM is trademark of and ® is registered trademark of ATI Properties, Inc. or its affiliated companies. ® The starburst logo is a registered trademark of ATI Properties, Inc. © 2014 ATI.
+TM is trademark of and ® is registered trademark of ATI Properties, Inc. © 2014 ATI.
 All rights reserved.